rust-lang/project-ffi-unwind/rfcs/0000-c-unwind-and-project-group-charter.md

 Functions declared with the "C" ABI are not permitted to unwind.
 In general, any attempt to unwind constitutes [Undefined Behavior], which means that the program may do arbitrary things.
+Rust functions defined with the "C" ABI are guaranteed to abort if an unwind attempts to cross the function boundary.

 ### Invoking foreign functions